Are you considering training teachers? Why not host a Tutor Training at your school?

 - When Lexis Education receives the executed ‘Hosting Agreement’, your Tutor Training venue is posted on our website, allowing people to register.
 Lexis Education supports you in filling the places in your Tutor Training and ensuring that all appropriate preparations are made.

-- Each time a person registers, both you and Lexis Education are automatically notified.
+- You will be notified each time a person registers.
 Our Tutor Trainer will welcome the registrant with an email confirming registration.
 You are not required to do anything apart from noting the number of registrations and any dietary requirements.

 - While people are registering, information about the venue ought to be organised by you as Host (see below) in collaboration with us.
 We will make this information available to people who have registered.
 We will also provide a program for the training, which can be negotiated with you (eg start and break times).